 Pay Off Debt

-Another excellent use of all the money you saved is to pay off debt.
+Another excellent use of all the money you save is to pay off debt.
 Debt wrecks personal net worth.
-Not only do you owe someone else your hard-earned money, but you are paying interest on it too, costing you even more money.
+Not only do you owe someone else your hard-earned money, but you are paying interest on it, too, costing you even more money.

-Some people like to start with the highest interest loan, others will pick off the loans with the lowest amounts owed.
-No matter what your plan of attack, paying off any debt you owe is a great idea, you simply can’t go wrong.
+Some people like to start with the highest-interest loan, others will pick off the loans with the lowest amounts owed.
+No matter what your plan of attack is, paying off any debt you owe is a great idea, you simply can’t go wrong.